 Questionable Publishers, Journals or Conferences

-It is a continuum of malpractices (from ethical issues to commercial malpractices) such as: false or missing peer reviews, write-only publishing or vanity press, up to identity theft or spam/phishing practices.
+It is a continuum of malpractices (from ethical issues to commercial malpractices) such as false or missing peer reviews, write-only publishing or vanity press, up to identity theft or spam/phishing practices.

-Definitions and "how to":
+Definitions and "How to"

 - Publishers or journals that exploit the academic publishing model for financial gain without providing the necessary editorial services and/or quality control